foise/rabbit_clicker/README.md

 # Rabbits!
-Clicker with Flutter
+Clicker with Flutter.
 work in progress :)